Dorset and Somerset Air Ambulance: Aircraft

 The service operates an AgustaWestland AW169 helicopter, callsign Helimed 10, which has been in service since June 2017.

 Travelling at speeds of up to 165 kn, it can land in an area half the size of a tennis court and can reach anywhere in the two counties within twenty minutes of an emergency call.

-It is crewed by one pilot, a paramedic and a critical care doctor and can carry two patients on stretchers.
-The pilots and maintenance staff are employed by Specialist Aviation Services, the company which leases the helicopter to the air ambulance service.
+It is crewed by two pilots, a paramedic and a critical care doctor and can carry two patients on stretchers.
+The pilots and maintenance staff are employed by Gama Aviation, the company which leases the helicopter to the air ambulance service.

 The paramedics are employed by South Western Ambulance Service (SWASFT), although a number of these are paid for by the charity, while critical care doctors are seconded from local NHS hospital trusts.

+On 8 September 2025, the charity launched a fundraising campaign called 2ndHeli Appeal with the aim of raising £1 million to purchase and commission a second helicopter.

 Operations

+Dorset and Somerset Air Ambulance provides life-saving, pre-hospital critical care, to patients in need.
+We are your local air ambulance charity, a vital part of the community and we rely on your support.
+They operate 19 hours a day (7.00am – 2.00am) providing a critical care service, using their helicopter and critical care car.

+Statistics

+In the year ending March 2025, the charity were called to 2,954 missions; 1,387 of these were using the helicopter and critical care car with outreach cars attending 1,567 incidents to provide enhanced care.

 In the year ending March 2019, the charity was requested by SWASFT to attend 1,118 incidents by helicopter and 276 incidents by road.